You've weighed options. You've been exploring How to Create Your Mexico Lifestyle.

 Consider the Age

 Sharing the news of your pending move to Mexico depends entirely on your child's age, personality and connection to their country of origin.
 If you have more than one child, one may be accepting of the news while the other is reluctant.
 That's okay.
 That child may just need a little more time to process the information.
 But don't worry.
 Children are resilient, and your excitement will be contagious.
-Have a plan and mind, and be ready to answer questions that may arise.
+Have a plan in mind, and be ready to answer questions that may arise.

 Newborns and Toddlers – Newborns and toddlers are much easier to move from one country to another.
 They'll go where you go, and accept changes in the environment more readily.
 As much as possible, stick to your child's routine during the transition, and in your new home.
 Eating, bathing and sleeping – these are important moments of the day that when maintained, will help them to feel secure.